Teaching about Religious Diversity and Democracy: Using “Give Bigotry No Sanction” in the Classroom

 Facing History: How might teachers use this resource in class?

 Tavares: Often when we look back on this period of history, it can seem so settled.
 But at the time, everything about this country was up for grabs – What would it mean to be an American?
 Who would belong?
 What would this new democracy really be?
 We see all of that being negotiated in this exchange of letters.
 And this letter from Seixas was one of many that Washington received from religious minorities – the Baptists were writing to him, the Quakers were writing to him, the Catholics were writing to him – saying, “Well what about us?”
 So history teachers may introduce this resource to have students reflect upon the values Washington puts forth in the letter and think about how those values are being lived – or not being lived – in the United States today.
 I could see this text being used in a literature class that is exploring immigration or early American works.
-And for teachers who are considering how to meet the Common Core standards, the exchange of letters would be a perfect challenging, non-fiction text to use.
+And for teachers who are considering how to meet the Common Core State Standards, the exchange of letters would be a perfect challenging, non-fiction text to use.

 Facing History: What resources will be included from other parts of history, or other parts of the world?